The 2020 Climate Election, Jay Inslee & Me

 May 3, the campaign released 100% Clean Energy for America.
 This Part One of his Climate Mission plan is a 10-year mobilization until 2030.
 It gets very specific on clean electricity, vehicles, and buildings.
 The always-insightful David Roberts has an comprehensive analysis at Vox: Jay Inslee promised serious climate policy and he is delivering.
 A week later Inslee issued a much-needed call for ways millions of Americans could participate in a Climate Conservation Corps.

 May 16, the campaign released its Part 2: An Evergreen Economy for America.
 It’s a quantum leap forward, almost awe-inspiring in its scope.
 You can’t spend a better hour than reading this long single page online — or download the 35-page fully-footnoted PDF.
+This was followed by plans for 3.
+Global Climate Mobilization on June 5, 4.
+Freedom from Fossil Fuels on June 24, and 5.
+Community Climate Justice on July 29.

 The Evergreen Economy’s impact